ktorio/ktor-documentation/topics/call-id.md

 <include src="lib.xml" include-id="download_example"/>
 </microformat>

-The `%plugin_name%` plugin allows you to trace client requests end-to-end by using unique request or call IDs.
-Typically, working with call IDs in Ktor might look as follows:
+The `%plugin_name%` plugin allows you to trace client requests end-to-end by using unique request IDs or call IDs.
+Typically, working with a call ID in Ktor might look as follows:
+1. First, you need to obtain a call ID for a specific request in one of the following ways:
-1. A reverse proxy (such as Nginx) or cloud provider (such as [Heroku](heroku.md)) might add a call ID in a specific header, for example, `X-Request-Id`.
-In this case, `%plugin_name%` allows you to [retrieve](#retrieve) a call ID.
-Otherwise, if a request comes without a call ID, you can [generate](#generate) it.
+   * A reverse proxy (such as Nginx) or cloud provider (such as [Heroku](heroku.md)) might add a call ID in a specific header, for example, `X-Request-Id`.
+In this case, Ktor allows you to [retrieve](#retrieve) a call ID.
+   * Otherwise, if a request comes without a call ID, you can [generate](#generate) it on the Ktor server.
 2. Next, Ktor [verifies](#verify) a retrieved/generated call ID using a predefined dictionary.
 You can also provide your own condition to verify a call ID.
-3. Finally, you can [send](#send) a call ID to the client.
+3. Finally, you can [send](#send) a call ID to the client in a specific header, for example, `X-Request-Id`.

-Using this plugin along with [CallLogging](call-logging.md) helps you troubleshoot calls by [putting](#put-call-id-mdc) in the MDC context and configure a logger to show a call ID for each request.
+Using `%plugin_name%` along with [CallLogging](call-logging.md) helps you troubleshoot calls by [putting a call ID](#put-call-id-mdc) in the MDC context and configuring a logger to show a call ID for each request.

 ## Add dependencies {id="add_dependencies"}